 The naturalists I have been describing all extend those gifts to the natural world, and we too as Christians, know that we are fellow-creatures and have allegiances with other natural forms.
 Indeed, we are all 'natural' and only God is supernatural.
-And creatures as Aquinas taught, are marked in some way with the divine qualities and share his image to some extent.
-This means it is a category mistake to pit nature versus the needs of the poor for they are necessarily united.
-Secondly, it means that in working for a juster world we begin where we are, parochially, in the ecosystems we inhabit and move outwards.
-We each of us live what Merlin Sheldrake describes as an entangled life in community with and dependence on plants and birds, earth and waters where we live.
-Sheldrake has shown how fungi heal our bodies and even soak up carbon.
-As Laudato Si' puts it: "The human person grows more, matures more and is sanctified more to the extent that he or she enters into relationships, going out from themselves to live in communion with God, with others and with all creatures" (LS para.
-240).
-We need to build this relationality into our policy- making at every level and include the inanimate creation in our concept of creaturehood.
-Christ said, in Luke 19 that if his disciples were silenced the very stones would cry out.
-The poet Gerard Manley Hopkins compares Blessed Mary to the air we breathe appropriately, for the atmosphere itself is a common good.
+And creatures as Aquinas taught, are marked in some way with the divine qualities and share his image to some extent.33 This means it is a category mistake to pit nature versus the needs of the poor for they are necessarily united.
+Secondly, it means that in working for a just world we begin where we are, parochially, in the ecosystems we inhabit and move outwards.
+We each of us live what Merlin Sheldrake describes as an entangled life in community with and dependence on plants and birds, earth and waters where we live.34 Sheldrake has shown how fungi heal our bodies and even soak up carbon.
+As Laudato Si' puts it: 'The human person grows more, matures more and is sanctified more to the extent that he or she enters into relationships, going out from themselves to live in communion with God, with others and with all creatures'.35 We need to build this relationality into our policy- making at every level and include the inanimate creation in our concept of creaturehood.
+For did not Christ say, in Luke 19.40 that if his disciples were silenced the very stones would cry out?
+And the Jesuit poet Gerard Manley Hopkins compares Blessed Mary to the air we breathe appropriately, for the atmosphere itself is a common good.36